-If booking with a CraftCourses voucher for part or all of the course fee, please fill in the contact form above.
-Your voucher code must be provided at the point of booking.
+If you will be redeeming a CraftCourses gift voucher on this course, the voucher code must be provided at the point of booking.

 25 hours of quality tuition with an experienced tutor.
-Maximum class size: 10.

-This craft course provider has been awarded Bronze status for receiving 1 or more 5 star ratings from previous students.
+This craft course provider has been awarded Silver status for receiving 5 or more 5 star ratings from previous students.